Manchester United defender Anna Sandberg is back from injury ahead of the World Cup qualifiers with Denmark and Italy.

-"It's great to have Anna back.
-She has worked hard to get back from injury," says national team coach Tony Gustavsson.
+"It's great to have Anna back, she has worked hard to get back after injury," says national team captain Tony Gustavsson.

-At the same time, Rebecka Blomqvist has been omitted from the latest squad.
-Notable because Blomqvist was in one of the starting lineups during the World Cup qualifiers in April.
+At the same time, Rebecka Blomqvist has been left out compared with the previous squad.
+Remarkably, Blomqvist started against Denmark during the World Cup qualifiers in April.

-Centre back Elma Junttila Nelhage, who is injured, has been selected despite the injury; there are hopes that she will be ready to play in at least one of the qualifying matches.
+Center back Elma Junttila Nelhage, who is injured, has been selected and there are hopes that she will be ready to play for at least one of the qualifying matches.

 Goalkeepers: Tove Enblom, Vålerenga, Jennifer Falk, Häcken, Zecira Musovic, Malmö FF.